joseFranciscoHS/creditTransactions/README.txt

 Credit Transactions.

 This module is intended to create a summary containing monthly and overall information.
-Once the summary is created, it is sent to an addressee via e-mail, and the information is stored in a DynamoDB table.
+Once the summary is created, it is sent to an addressee via e-mail with a Gmail account, and the information is stored in a DynamoDB table.

 Set Up.
 The following steps describe the requirements so that this module is implemented correctly.